 Our methods come from time-honored, proven techniques that have stood the test of many generations.
 We do not flit from trend to trend, as many institutions do, but we focus our efforts on teaching useful, academically stringent skills.
 While there is heavy focus on academics, there is also a deep desire to teach each child’s heart to be a thankful worshiper, a hard worker, and a kind classmate.
 Our classroom is blessed with valuable resources over which God wants us to be good stewards, and by His grace, we steward the minds and hearts of each Kindergarten student as the most precious resources in our hands.

-Our optional Afternoon Enrichment program is for current Kindergarten students.
-The program cues into the activities and curriculum that the morning Kindergarten class is working on and offers additional skills practice in the afternoons.
-Afternoon Enrichment provides exposure to quality literature and poetry, Bible memory and character training, as well as guided and free play.
+Our optional Enrichment program is for current Kindergarten students.
+The program cues into the activities and curriculum that the regular Kindergarten class is working on and offers additional skills practice in the afternoons.
+Enrichment provides exposure to quality literature and poetry, Bible memory and character training, as well as guided and free play.